 Estimates of the deaths caused vary.
-We use estimates because there are no accurate statistics on the total number of deaths caused by mistakes in hospitals.
-There is no national reporting requirement.
+We use estimates because there aren’t accurate statistics on the total number of deaths caused by mistakes made in hospitals.
+There is no national reporting requirement or system.

-Even though there is no national reporting requirement, studies show that despite over a decade of effort to stop sentinel events, no progress is being made.
+Even though there is no national reporting requirement, studies show that despite almost 25 years of effort to stop sentinel events, no progress is being made.
 Some studies show the problem getting worse.
 We are not preventing sentinel events.

 WHY NO IMPROVEMENT

-Why can’t we improve?
+Why haven’t we improved?
 There are several factors that make improvement difficult:

 1. Healthcare Complexity

 We will review these factors and what we can do about them in the following sections.